 An exciting future in a high job growth area

 Working with artificial intelligence, machine learning and other algorithmic approaches, Michael believes, makes for an interesting future for educational design.
-So much of what we know about education and how to get the best out of students will be challenged as data collection and analysis as well as innovative technologies are further developed.
-It’s part of the reason jobs in educational design are expected to grow by an impressive 12.9% over the next five years.
+So much of what we know about education and how to get the best out of students will be challenged as data collection and analysis and innovative technologies are further developed.
+It’s part of the reason jobs in educational design are expected to grow by an impressive 21.7% over the next five years.

 This predicted growth also comes in accordance with a vision set out by the Department of Education Training in the National Career Education Strategy.
-Its aim is to better prepare students for the future workplace.
-A vision which all of Monash Online’s Educational Design students will be able to help bring to life, with guidance from a professor who’s dedicated his life to do just that.
+It aims to better prepare students for the future workplace.
+A vision that all of Monash Online’s Educational Design students will be able to help bring to life, with guidance from a professor who’s dedicated his life to doing just that.